sylhare/Type-on-Strap/README.md

 plugins: [jekyll-paginate, jekyll-seo-tag, jekyll-feed]
 ```

-To configure the blog part and default pluginshose plugins are validated by GitHub page.
+To configure the blog part and default plugins.
+Those plugins are validated by GitHub page.

 #### Meta and Branding